mongodb/mongo/src/mongo/db/STABLE_API_README.md

 from 5.0.0 onwards.
 This compatibility checker script will run in evergreen patch builds and in the commit queue.

+## Adding new commands and fields
+***Any additions to the Stable API must be approved by the Stable API PM and code reviewed by the Replication Team.***

+Adding a new IDL command requires the `api_version` field, which indicates which Stable API version this command is in. ***By default, the `api_version` field should be `""`.*** Only if you are adding the command to the Stable API, then `api_version` should be the API version you are adding it to (currently `"1"`). ***By adding it to the Stable API, this means you cannot remove this command within this API version.***

+Adding a new command parameter or reply field requires the `stability` field.
+This field indicates whether the command parameter/reply field is part of the Stable API.
+There are three options for
+field: `unstable`, `internal`, and `stable`.
+If you are unsure what the `stability` field for the new command parameter or reply field should be, it ***should be marked as `stability: unstable`***.

+Only if the field should be added to the Stable API, then you should mark the field as `stability: stable`in IDL.
+Additionally, in `idl_check_compatibility.py` you must add the field to the `ALLOWED_STABLE_FIELDS_LIST`.
+This list was added so that engineers are aware that by making a field part of the stable API, ***the field cannot be changed in any way that would violate the Stable API guidelines*** (see [above](https://github.com/mongodb/mongo/blob/master/src/mongo/db/STABLE_API_README.md#compatibility)).
+Crucially, this means the field ***cannot be removed or changed to `stability: unstable` or `stability: internal`*** while we are in the current API version.

+The format of adding a field to the list is `<command_name>-<command_param_or_reply_field>-<field_name>`.

+### `stability: unstable` vs. `stability: internal`

+If the field should not be part of the Stable API, it should be marked as either `stability: unstable` or `stability: internal`.
+Both of these mean that the field will not be a part of the Stable API.
+The difference is that when we send commands from a mongos to a shard, the shard will perform parsing validation that checks that all the command fields are part of the Stable API, and will throw an `APIStrict` error if the field is marked as `stability: unstable`, but not if the field is marked as `stability: internal`. `stability: internal` was added to allow us to get past this error while still not adding the field to the Stable API.
+So in general, a field should be marked as `stability: unstable`, unless it will go through this parsing validation, in which case it should be marked as `stability: internal`.

+### `IGNORE_STABLE_TO_UNSTABLE_LIST`
+The `IGNORE_STABLE_TO_UNSTABLE_LIST` exists because there have been cases where a field was added to the Stable API accidentally, and since the field was strictly internal / not documented to users, we changed the field to be unstable.
+(Note that these kinds of changes have to go through the same approval process.)
+Normally changing a field from `stability: stable` to `stability: unstable` or `stability: internal` would throw an error, so the `IGNORE_STABLE_TO_UNSTABLE_LIST` acts as an allow list for these exceptions.

+***Additions to the `IGNORE_STABLE_TO_UNSTABLE_LIST` must be approved by the Stable API PM and code reviewed by the Replication Team.***

 ### The BSON serialization `any` type

 The `bson_serialization_type` is used to define the BSON type that an IDL field will serialize to.